Article updated on August 20 at 18:46 BST.

 Howlett concluded that if a bitcoin company deals in any way with central bank-issued currency it shouldn’t be surprised if they are contacted by the government.

-Constance Choi, general council at Payward Inc, said the seizure warrant seriously underscores the need to educate the public, including regulators, to distinguish bad actors engaged in illicit acts from legitimate businesses that “integrate cutting-edge emerging payments technologies that offer enormous social and economic benefits in low-cost payments”.
+Constance Choi, general counsel at Payward Inc, said the seizure warrant seriously underscores the need to educate the public, including regulators, to distinguish bad actors engaged in illicit acts from legitimate businesses that “integrate cutting-edge emerging payments technologies that offer enormous social and economic benefits in low-cost payments”.

 “It’s a shame that all the public attention centers on these few bad actors rather than the strong governance processes implemented by the best in our industry,” she added.